OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 == Secrets

 The following secrets are generated for a deployment.
 Once generated, they are global and read only.
 The deployment secrets are available to the encoder.
+Some of these secrets will be shared with the Decoders in various forms as described by @decoder.

+- $S_1, ..., S_8$
-- A 32 byte seed per encrypted channel $S_"channel_id"$
+  - Up to 8 32 byte randomly generated seeds, one per encrypted channel
+- $S_"subscription"$
-- A 64 byte subscription salt, $S_"subscription"$
+  - Randomly generated 64 byte subscription salt
+- $K_"secret", K_"public"$
-- An Ed25519 asymmetric key pair, secret key $S K$ and public key $P K$
+  - An Ed25519 asymmetric key pair
+- $K_"metadata"$
+  - Randomly generated 32 byte shared symmetric key

-== Decoder
+== Decoder <decoder>

 The firmware must be built for each separate decoder device.
-When building, specify the `DEVICE_ID` environment variable as a 4 byte hexadecimal number starting with `0x`.
+When building, specify the `DEVICE_ID` environment variable as a 4 byte hexadecimal number starting with `0x`, denoted as $D_"id"$.

+At build time, the decoder gathers the following secrets and stores them within the encrypted firmware:

+- $K_"metadata"$
+  - Shared 32 byte symmetric key with the Encoder which is used to encrypt the metadata (timestamp, channel id), and
+- $K_"public"$
+  - Shared public key with the Encoder
+- $K_"subscription"$
+  - Derived as $"blake3"(S_"subscription"+D_"id")$, and is the key used to decrypt subscriptions
+- $C_1, ..., C_8$
+  - List of up to 8 Channel IDs which the decoder was provisioned with
+- $K_"flash"$
+  - Randomly generated 32 byte symmetric used to encrypt data before writing it to the flash storage

 = System Design